psidhu42/UFOs/README.md

 !["Filter Search and Table View"](https://github.com/psidhu42/UFOs/blob/main/resources/filter_and_table.PNG)

 * Step 3: To filter the table for diffrent results enter a value for one or more of the categoreys and then press the "Enter" or "Return" key on your keyboard.
-See image below for exmpale of filtered table results with "____" as the state.
+See image below for exmpale of filtered table results with "ky" as the state.

 !["Filtered Table Example"](https://github.com/psidhu42/UFOs/blob/main/resources/filtered_search_example.PNG)